nickbrandt/GitLab/doc/user/project/static_site_editor/index.md

 by the Static Site Editor, you can configure your project's build and deployment to use a different Static Site Generator.
-In this case, use the Middleman layout as an example, and follow a similar approach to properly render an **Edit this page** link in your Static Site Generator's layout.
+In this case, use the Middleman layout as an example, and follow a similar approach to properly render an **Edit this page** button in your Static Site Generator's layout.

 ## Limitations